dhillonajender/Rest-API-Development/README.md

 # Rest-API-Development
-Built Student Grade Portal where multiple Rest APIs are being built to delvelop one to many and many to many relationship between Students, Courses and Grdaes Tables to allocate/modify a grade to students for multiple courses .
+Built Student Grade Portal where multiple Rest APIs are being built to delvelop one to many and many to many relationship between Students, Courses and Grades Tables to allocate/modify a grade to students for multiple courses .
 Used Spring Boot and H2 database to built the below mentioned APIs and Postman for API testing.

 # Command to run spring boot app
 ### `mvn clean spring-boot:run`